jeffknupp/blog/in_progress/nosql.md

 ### Indexes

-If our database has no *indexes* (indices), the query above would need to perform a *table scan*, or an inspection of each row in the table in sequence, to locate rows that match our query.
-Table scans are notoriously slow.
+If our database has no *indexes* (or, more correctly, indices), the query above would need to perform a *table scan* to locate rows that match our query.
+Table scans are an inspection of each row in the table in sequence and are notoriously slow.
 Indeed, they represent the slowest possible method of query execution.

-Table scans can be avoided through the use of an index on a column or column.
+Table scans can be avoided through the use of an index on a column or set of columns.
 Think of indices as data structures that allow us to find a particular value (or range of values) in the indexed column very quickly by pre-sorting the values.
 That is, if we had an index on the Price column, instead of looking